Lolo23450/systematic/README.md

 * **`onPlayerBounce(player, tileX, tileY, layer)`**
   Called when the player bounces on a spring, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).

+* **`prePlayerTouchWallRight(player, tileX, tileY, layer)`**
+  Called right before the engine snaps the player to the right wall and zeros horizontal velocity.
+If any listener returns `true`, the default zeroing of `player.vx` is skipped, letting mods override behavior like wall climbing or jumping.

+* **`prePlayerTouchWallLeft(player, tileX, tileY, layer)`**
+  Called right before the engine snaps the player to the left wall and zeros horizontal velocity.
+Returning `true` from any listener prevents the engine from resetting `player.vx`, enabling custom wall-touch behavior.

+* **`prePlayerTouchCeiling(player, tileX, tileY, layer)`**
+  Called right before the engine snaps the player under the ceiling and zeros vertical velocity.
+Returning `false` from any listener prevents zeroing `player.vy` and position snapping, allowing continuous upward movement (like wall climbing).

 * **`onKeyDown(key)`**
   Called when a key is pressed, returns the key pressed.

 ### Player Object